Learn something new every day

 While there is no reason to avoid products that carry a lifetime warranty, there is reason to inquire about the meaning of warranties.
 This is especially the case if a person is being asked to pay for one.
 Again, usually stores that sell extended warranties never imply that they last for a lifetime.
 More often, people attach this warranty to products sold on the Internet, on infomercials and elsewhere.
 The warranty is meant to give confidence in the product and result in a sale.
 According to most business standards, it is absolutely fine for the seller to allow the buyer to interpret this warranty in any way they want, with many falsely thinking they’ll get replacement on product as long as they live and own the product.

 This means it’s always up to the consumer to figure out how to interpret their warranties.
-These by no means infer that a product is bad.
+These by no means imply that a product is bad.
 However, if the warranty is the selling point, customers need to figure out just what they’re buying.

 And let's not forget that lifetime warranty could be worthless if the company goes out of business (and that's very likely, sadly).
 Plus, have a look at the specifics of most lifetime warranties.
 There is usually only a very narrow set of circumstances in which the warranty will apply.